Vitamin C and Vitamin B12 — Can You Take Them Together?

 How to take Vitamin C and Vitamin B12 safely

-To minimise this interaction, take Vitamin C and Vitamin B12 at different times of day โ ideally separated by at least 2-4 hours.
-For example take one with breakfast and the other with lunch or dinner.
+To minimise the Vitamin C and Vitamin B12 interaction, take them at separate times of day — ideally at least 2-4 hours apart.
+A practical approach is one with breakfast and the other with lunch or dinner.
+This scheduling is especially important if you are taking either supplement for a specific therapeutic purpose rather than general wellness.

-People with specific health conditions or those taking prescription medications should discuss this combination with their doctor.
-The interaction is generally not dangerous for healthy adults but dose timing is important.
+People with conditions specifically affecting the biological systems that Vitamin C targets (immune support antioxidant and collagen production) or that Vitamin B12 addresses (energy nerve function and red blood cell production) should discuss this combination with their healthcare provider.
+The interaction is generally not dangerous for healthy adults but dose timing is important for getting the full benefit of both supplements.

 If you are pregnant, breastfeeding, or planning a pregnancy, always consult your midwife or doctor before taking any supplement combination including Vitamin C and Vitamin B12.